LostyGuy/LostyGuy/README.md

 - 👋 Hi, I’m @LostyGuy.
-- 👀 I’m interested in Music, Programming and Playing games.
+- 👀 I’m interested in Music, Programming and math.
 - 🌱 I’m currently learning Python, HTML, Java Script, CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me..?
 For now you can't. :)